graphprotocol/contracts/packages/subgraph-service/docs/dips/testing/LocalNetworkTestPlan.md

 ### D-1.2 Baseline capture

-**Objective**: Capture a baseline — pick the target reward-earning deployment and identify the rewards-denied deployment for the D-4 sizing variant.
+**Objective**: Capture a baseline — pick the fixtures for the acceptance, reuse, and rewards-denied paths.

 **Prerequisites**: D-1.1 green.

-**Steps**: List deployment indexing rules and pick a target reward-earning deployment (one with an `always` rule); identify a separate rewards-denied deployment for the D-4 sizing variant.
-Record both IPFS hashes for downstream tests.
+**Steps**: Pick three fixtures and record their IPFS hashes.
+"Reward-earning" here means simply *not rewards-denied* — it does **not** require an `always` rule.

+- **DIP-driven target** — a reward-earning deployment with **no indexing rule and no active allocation**.
+The accepted DIP agreement creates the allocation (D-3.2) and carries the D-4.1/D-5/D-6/D-7 lifecycle.
+Do **not** put an `always` rule on it: an `always` rule makes the agent continuously (re)open a plain allocation, which races/pre-empts the DIP's `multicall(startService, acceptIndexingAgreement)` and defeats D-3.2.
+- **Reuse target** — a separate deployment with a **pre-existing active allocation** (e.g. opened via an `always` rule), for the D-3.1 existing-allocation path.
+- **Rewards-denied deployment** — for the D-4.2 sizing variant.

-Baseline rules — Observation toolbox "Indexing rules", reading the identifiers so you can pick a target:
+Baseline rules — Observation toolbox "Indexing rules", to see current rules/allocations:

 ```bash
 curl -s "$AGENT_URL" -H 'content-type: application/json' \
   -d '{"query":"{ indexingRules(merged:false){ identifier identifierType decisionBasis allocationAmount } }"}' \
   | jq -r '.data.indexingRules[] | select(.identifierType=="deployment") | "\(.identifier)\t\(.decisionBasis)"'
 ```

-Pick a deployment whose `decisionBasis` is `always` (reward-earning target) and export it as `<HASH>` for later tests.
-The `identifier` is the IPFS hash to use downstream.

 > 💡 The rewards-denied deployment is the one flagged in the last prerequisite ("one rewards-denied deployment available").
 Confirm it on-chain with `RewardsManager.isDenied(bytes32)` (returns `true`) and record its hash separately; it is only used in D-4.
 >